CalculabiliteEtComplexite/CM/README.md

 make update
 ```

+---

-## Licensing
+## License

+All **LaTeX sources, slides, and related teaching materials** in this repository
-Content is available under the **Creative Commons Attribution-ShareAlike 4.0 International License** (CC BY-SA 4.0).
+are distributed under the **Creative Commons Attribution–ShareAlike 4.0 International** (CC BY-SA 4.0) license.

-This means:
-- You are free to reuse, modify, and redistribute the material.
-- You must give appropriate credit.
-- You must distribute derivatives under the same license.

-See [`LICENSE.md`](LICENSE.md) for full terms.
+- The full legal text of this license is available in [`LICENSE.txt`](LICENSE.txt).
+- Detailed attributions, image credits, and cross-repository licensing notes
+  are provided in the [organization-wide license file](https://github.com/CalculabiliteEtComplexite/.github/blob/main/LICENSE.md).

+This license applies only to **original educational materials** created for the course.
+Code snippets and external resources may have their own specific licenses
+as indicated in the global attribution file.

+### Suggested attribution

+> *"Slides and materials from the course **Calculabilité Et Complexité** —
+> © 2026 Matthieu Perrin, licensed under CC BY-SA 4.0."*

+---

 ## Contributions

 Contributions are welcome!

-Each slide is in a separate file, making it easy to reuse or improve specific parts.
+Each slide is defined in [`src/frame/`](src/frame/) as a separate `.tex` file,
+making it easy to reuse or improve specific parts.
 You can:
 - Propose new slides
 - Improve existing content or visuals
 - Translate to other languages

 Use pull requests to suggest changes.

-## Related projects

-You may also be interested in:
-- [latex-libs](https://github.com/MatthieuPerrin/latex-libs): the graphical/style library used here
-- [Main organization](https://github.com/CalculabiliteEtComplexite): additional resources for exercises and labs
-- [Langages et Automates](https://github.com/LangagesEtAutomates/): a course on formal languages, including regular and algebraic languages, finite and pushdown automata
+For major changes, please open an issue first to discuss your ideas.